caitlin-rich/astratempest/README.md

 # Future Features and Updates
 *I'd like to put the soundscape controls in a drawer.
 I wasn't able to figure out how to implement that this time around.
+You also cannot go back and pause tracks once you leave the page - I'd love to figure out how to make that persist.
 *The ISS widget should use reverse geolocation to show which city the ISS is flying over.
 *There's a small bug with the navigation; I'd like to get a better grasp on React Native Navigation and it's many, many nuances.
 *The Soundscapes code is the least DRY code ever written!
 I opted to get functionality and then refactor afterwards, since getting the audio player to work had been a frustrating journey, but then I ran out of time to refactor.
 But...at least it works!